-The roasting time will vary depending on how big your cherry tomatoes are and how done you like them.
-I actually like mine well done, where a lot of the dark crispy edges forms around the tomatoes, so yummy!
+The roasting time will vary depending on how big your tomatoes are and how done you like them.
+Cherry Tomatoes will take 20-30 minutes but larger size potatoes can take 50-60 minutes.
+I like mine well done, when a lot of the dark crispy edges forms around the tomatoes, so yummy!
 I would say the tomatoes in the photo below are medium.
-Some crispness around them but not too much.
+Some crispness around the edges but not too much.

-- When roasting larger tomatoes, such as Romas, I cut the tomatoes in half or in quarters, depending on the size of the tomato.
+- Cut the tomatoes in half or quarters, depending on the size of the tomato.

-- Sprinkle with any desired herbs or garlic.
+- Sprinkle with any desired herbs and/or garlic.

 - Place tomatoes in to a 400 degree F. oven and roast for 50-60 minutes or until skins soften and begin to burst.

 - If you want a more caramelized tomato you can roast them for longer.